 We have three beautiful daughters and have been blessed with three wonderful sons-in-law.
 Plus, four tremendous grandchildren and a few of the church kids call me “Hada”.
 When I’m not writing or playing music, I love spending time with my family, sometimes even hitting a ball around a golf course.

 You’ll find links to all of my Ministry Resources here or at the link above.
 Plus, stop back often.
 I usually release one or two new books each year.
-When you register here, you’ll get updates about once a quarter, and you’ll be the first to find out about new Master Classes and Webinars I’ll be hosting.
+When you register here, you’ll get updates about once a month, and you’ll be the first to find out about new Master Classes and Webinars I’ll be hosting.

 Below you’ll find links to devotions.
 Some were written to encourage mothers, and the others will hopefully inspire anyone trying to build a relationship with Christ.
 If you’d like to get these in your inbox a couple times a month, you can sign up at the bottom of my homepage.